waffle-iron/Tergiverse/README.md

 ## General Notes

-* This repository is used to hold the files that encompass the Chess Application Program.
+* This repository is used to hold the files that encompass the Tergiverse Game.

 * This program will have multiple stages of production represented by the following...
 * __Stage 1 Terminal Non-Opponent__ is the first and most simple implementation.
 It will be run through the Linux Command Line Interface and have no built in AI Opponent to face.
 It will be a turn based system.